narmidm/K8sToolbox/README.md

 - **Automation**: Automate tasks like scaling deployments, resource usage checks, and more.
 - **Debugging Network Policies**: Validate network connectivity and ensure your network policies are properly configured.
 - **Log Aggregation**: Collect and analyze logs from multiple namespaces and pods to understand the state of your cluster and applications.
+- **Real-time Monitoring**: Monitor your cluster's health and performance in real-time via the web UI or Prometheus metrics.

 With **K8sToolbox**, you can:
 - Execute health checks, manage stuck resources, aggregate logs, and perform network diagnostics.
 - Run custom scripts directly from your local machine or inside a Kubernetes pod using shell exec. **"For detailed usage instructions on the scripts, please refer to [Using K8sToolbox Scripts](#using-k8stoolbox-scripts)."**
+- Monitor your cluster through the intuitive web UI or integrate with your existing observability platform.

 ## Folder Structure
 ```